Stay up to date

 You have ever wondered how your personal information is protected or even handled?

 If hackers were to gain access to a business’ systems and applications, it is most likely to exfiltrate the following information to achieve their objectives (corporate espionage, nation-state, competitor gains, theft or others).
-Sensitive data can be divided into the below-given categories;
+If you ever wondered ‘what is an example of sensitive data?’, the following examples explain the different categories;

 - Biometric data- facial features and recognition, voice recognition, fingerprints, iris scanning, palm recognition, retina and ear shape recognition.